lkrms/vscode-pretty-php/README.md

 - **Strings are normalised** \
-  Single-quoted strings are preferred unless the alternative is shorter or backslash escapes are required. _Turn the "Formatting: Simplify Strings" setting off disable this behaviour._
+  Single-quoted strings are preferred unless the alternative is shorter or backslash escapes are required. _Turn the "Formatting: Simplify Strings" setting off to disable this behaviour._

 - **Alias/import statements are grouped and sorted alphabetically** \